 We also agreed that the switch to a much cheaper on line visa service is a big improvement.
 It’s now possible for visitors to come to India pretty much at the last minute (previously, you had to wait weeks for a visa) and this is a very good thing for tourism here.
 Further changes are also coming in which will mean that people can travel in and out of Goa on charter or scheduled flights in a more flexible way.

 The staff are the people who make the Santana Beach Resort special, and they make you feel as if nothing is too much trouble for them.
-Coupled with great value, the lovely food and top location you are pretty much guaranteed a very happy holiday here in gorgeous Goa.
+This hotel is great value, it has lovely food and is in a top location.
+If you stay at Santana you are pretty much guaranteed a very happy holiday here in gorgeous Goa.